 “Just please take care of yourselves and do what you need to do.”
 This grieving mom certainly knows the agony of losing her child.
 She wants to save other moms from having to know it, too.

 You’re not alone.
 Addiction treatment does work.
 If you or someone you care about needs help with substance abuse, call A Better Today Recovery Services.
-We’ll help you find your way out.
-We’ll show you how to build a meaningful, joyous life in recovery.
+We’ll connect you with a treatment center that will help you find your way out and show you how to build a meaningful, joyous life in recovery.

 There are almost 30,000 homeless and underserved men, women, and children in Maricopa county.
 Mental illness, addiction, and poverty are among the top contributors to this problem.
 A Better Today Recovery Services (ABTRS) is reaching out to these homeless and underserved people to offer them a hot meal, experience, strength, and hope.